WyattTheUnknown/CtfWriteups/TryHackMe/DX1LibertyIsland/README.md

 ./badactors-list (back in original window)
 ```

-In the netcat listner we can see a post request being made with a `Clearance-Code` header containing a value and also a `directive` parameter with a command to be executed.
+In the netcat listener we can see a post request being made with a `Clearance-Code` header containing a value and also a `directive` parameter with a command to be executed.
 One of the same ones we saw earlier in the binary!

 ![Command in request](Images/commandsinrequest.png)